vktrannguyen/MLSF-protocol/README.md

 All Supporting Information files are found in the **Supporting_Information** folder:

-- *Supporting-Information_MLSFs-SBVS.docx*: Tables S1-S5, Figures S1-S2 and other supplementary information as indicated in the manuscript.
+- *Supporting-Information_MLSFs-SBVS.docx*: Tables S1-S5, Figures S1, S2 and other supplementary information as indicated in the manuscript.
-- *Supporting-Information_MLSFs-SBVS_DEKOIS-retrieved-actives.xlsx*: raw data for Fig. 3 in the manuscript.
+- *Supporting-Information_MLSFs-SBVS_DEKOIS-retrieved-actives.xlsx*: raw data for Figure 3 in the manuscript.
-- *Supporting-Information_MLSFs-SBVS_10-runs.xlsx*: virtual screening performance of five learning algorithms across 10 training-test runs on five training-test partitions, raw data for a part of Fig. 5 in the manuscript.
+- *Supporting-Information_MLSFs-SBVS_10-runs.xlsx*: virtual screening performance of five learning algorithms across 10 training-test runs on five training-test partitions, raw data for Figures 5A, 5C in the manuscript.

 Two environments have to be set up in order to run the code of this protocol: **DeepCoy-env** and **protocol-env**.
 The **DeepCoy-env** environment can be installed according to DeepCoy authors (https://github.com/fimrie/DeepCoy).
 The **protocol-env** environment can be set up by using the *protocol-env.yml* file provided here as follows: